-• If we decide that the medical care or drug is covered and you followed all the rules, we will pay for our share of the cost.
-If you have already paid for the service or drug, we will

-• If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
+- If we decide that the medical care is covered and you followed all the rules, we will pay for our share of the cost.
+If you have already paid for the service, we will mail your reimbursement of our share of the cost to you.
+If you have not paid for the service yet, we will mail the payment directly to the provider. - If we decide that the medical care is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
 We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.

-Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal
+Section 3.2 If we tell you that we will not pay for all or part of the medical care, you can make an appeal

 If you think we have made a mistake in turning down your request for payment or the amount we are paying, you can make an appeal.
 If you make an appeal, it means you are asking us to change the decision we made when we turned down your request for payment.
 The appeals process is a formal process with detailed procedures and important deadlines.
-For the details on how to make this appeal, go to Chapter 9 of this document
+For the details on how to make this appeal, go to Chapter 7 of this document.

-CHAPTER 8 Your rights and responsibilities
+CHAPTER 6: Your rights and responsibilities